 - 6. Policy allows more than one support person: Does the policy allow the patient to have more than one support person, even if only one support person can be present at a time?14 - 7.
-Policy does not prevent access to support person who has had previous direct contact with COVID-19 patient but is asymptomatic: Does the policy allow access for an asymptomatic support person who has previously had direct contact with a COVID-19 patient as long as the support person takes additional appropriate precautions to contain the spread of the virus?15 - Illinois: describes "the presence of an assistant, aide, or family member" as a reasonable accommodation or modification. - Maryland: uses the term "support persons," and the title of its policy is "Access to Support for Persons with Disabilities in Hospital Settings." - New York: distinguishes visitors from "patient support persons." - Rhode Island: recognizes that support persons may be essential to a disabled patient's care, and may "facilitate communication with hospital staff, accessibility, equal access to treatment and/or the provision of informed consent in accordance with the civil rights of patients with disabilities." - 14 Examples of policies permitting designation of more than one support person: - California: allows two support people to be designated for hospitalized patients, although only one may be present at a time. - Connecticut: patient who is hospitalized for more than one day "may designate two support people, provided only one support person may be present at a time." - Delaware: allows patients with intellectual and/or developmental disabilities to designate two support people, although only one may be present at a time. - Illinois: health care facilities should allow "at least one" support person to be present in emergency room and "to accompany those admitted to the hospital" and to allow hospitalized patients to designated two support people, with only one being allowed to be present at any given time. - New Jersey: provides that "especially with prolonged hospitalizations, the patient or family/caregiver may designate two support people; but only one support person may be present at a time." - New York: allows patients with disabilities to "designate two support people; but only one support person may be present at a time." - Rhode Island: allows two support people to be designated in some cases, "to ease the burden on any one individual support person," although only one may be present at a time. - 15 Examples of policies allowing asymptomatic support persons even if they have been exposed to COVID: - Connecticut: support persons "must be asymptomatic for, or not have previously been confirmed positive for, COVID-19"; any support persons "suspected of having been exposed to COVID-19 may be denied access where attendant risks of such access cannot be reasonably mitigated." - Delaware: allows any type of support person but recommends excluding those with "confirmed or suspected COVID-19" and those who "present[] with or develop[] symptoms of COVID-19." - Illinois: states that "support persons should be screened for illness daily upon entry to the facility with a temperature check and symptom checklist." - New Jersey: requires the support person to be "asymptomatic for COVID-19 and must not be a suspect or recently confirmed case."
+Policy does not prevent access to support person who has had previous direct contact with COVID-19 patient but is asymptomatic: Does the policy allow access for an asymptomatic support person who has previously had direct contact with a COVID-19 patient as long as the support person takes additional appropriate precautions to contain the spread of the virus?15 - Connecticut: recognizes that blanket no-visitor policies create "barriers to obtaining the care [patients with disabilities] require as well as inconvenience and distress" and that support persons are "knowledgeable about the management of [the patient's] care, to physically or emotionally assist them or to ensure effective communication during their stay." - Delaware: state public health division "does not consider support persons for individuals with intellectual or developmental disabilities to be visitors"; describes support persons as "essential to the care of the patient (medically necessary)." - Illinois: describes "the presence of an assistant, aide, or family member" as a reasonable accommodation or modification. - Maryland: uses the term "support persons," and the title of its policy is "Access to Support for Patients with Disabilities in Health Care Settings." - New York: distinguishes visitors from "patient support persons." - Rhode Island: recognizes that support persons may be essential to a disabled patient's care, and may "facilitate communication with hospital staff, accessibility, equal access to treatment and/or the provision of informed consent in accordance with the civil rights of patients with disabilities." - 14 Examples of policies permitting designation of more than one support person: - California: allows two support people to be designated for hospitalized patients, although only one may be present at a time. - Connecticut: patient who is hospitalized for more than one day "may designate two support people, provided only one support person may be present at a time." - Delaware: allows patients with intellectual and/or developmental disabilities to designate two support people, although only one may be present at a time. - Illinois: health care facilities should allow "at least one" support person to be present in emergency room and "to accompany those admitted to the hospital" and to allow hospitalized patients to designated two support people, with only one being allowed to be present at any given time. - Maryland: provides that patients "may designate up to two support persons during their stay, but only one may be present at any given time." - New Jersey: provides that "especially with prolonged hospitalizations, the patient or family/caregiver may designate two support people; but only one support person may be present at a time." - New York: allows patients with disabilities to "designate two support people; but only one support person may be present at a time." - Rhode Island: allows two support people to be designated in some cases, "to ease the burden on any one individual support person," although only one may be present at a time.

+15 Examples of policies allowing asymptomatic support persons even if they have been exposed to COVID: